robotsorcerer/robotsorcerer.github.io/_includes/quotes/all_quotes.md

 “_He was very clear that entering a new field always meant discomfort.
 It was hard to raise money to do an experiment, and the existing experts would resent your entry.
 He told me that the only way to do it was with complete humility; you had to recognize that you didn’t know much.
 You have to become a student again.
 No shortcuts.
 Before you talk to any of the experts, study hard so that they won’t feel that you are wasting their time.
 If you can bring something new to an existing field, then you might make an important discovery._”
 						– <a href="https://www.quora.com/What-has-enabled-Richard-Muller-to-live-such-an-interesting-life">Richard Muller on Luis Alvarez</a>

+"_In the study and practice of the sciences it is quite different; the false judgments we form neither affect our existence nor our welfare; and we are not forced by any physical necessity to correct them.
+Imagination, on the contrary, which is ever wandering beyond the bounds of truth, joined to self-love and that self-confidence we are so apt to indulge, prompt us to draw conclusions which are not immediately derived from facts; so that we become in some measure interested in deceiving ourselves.
+Hence it is by no means to be wondered, that, in the science of physics in general, men have often made suppositions, instead of forming conclusions.
+These suppositions, handed down from one age to another, acquire additional weight from the authorities by which they are supported, till at last they are received, even by men of genius, as fundamental truths._"  ~ Lavoisier

 “_Johnny von Neumann was a great mathematician and a great physicist.
   So someone (I don’t remember who) challenged him with this problem: